AshwinMaharjan/AshwinMaharjan/README.md

 ## 📌 Featured Projects

-🔹 **MyCampus Hub**
-A college management system built with PHP, MySQL, and JavaScript.
-Streamlines student records, scheduling, and campus communication — making day-to-day college operations simpler and more efficient.
+🔹 **MyCampus Hub**: A college management system built with PHP, MySQL and JavaScript.
+Streamlines student records, scheduling and campus communication, making day-to-day college operations simpler and more efficient.

-🔹 **Notion AI Clone**
-A productivity and note-taking web app inspired by Notion, enhanced with AI-powered writing assistance.
+🔹 **Notion AI Clone**: A productivity and note-taking web app inspired by Notion, enhanced with AI-powered writing assistance.
 Built to explore rich text editing, dynamic page structures, and seamless user experience.

-🔹 **Cinema Ticket Booking System**
-A web application for browsing movies and booking cinema seats with an interactive seat selection interface.
-Built with HTML, CSS, and JavaScript for a smooth and intuitive booking experience.
+🔹 **Cinema Ticket Booking System**: A web application for browsing movies and booking cinema seats with an interactive seat selection interface.
+Built with HTML, CSS and JavaScript for a smooth and intuitive booking experience.

 ---